 Action Result 1.
-While on a call, press the HOLD key.
+While e on a call, press the HOLD key.
 Intercom dial tone 2.
-Dial the extension number to which the call is to be transferred.
-3. Complete the transfer by replacing the handset or pressing the ON/OFF key.
+Dial ti he extension number to which the call is to be trans- elete the transfer by replacing the handset or pressing N/OFF key.